Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/ImageUpload.md

 Before going into this blog, It's best if you have an understanding how "Modern" Rendering APIs work with memory and submission of work to GPU.

+And also I should note that the article focuses on getting very large resources in possibly unsupported formats across a fixed size reusable multithreaded staging buffer its not a benchmark or analysis of best heap and memory type for a staging buffer; here its irrelevant and triviality what buffers we create and where with which memory flags, as its completely user configurable.

 Let's get started.

 # Uploading Textures - The Bad/Tutorial Way